cosmos/testnets/testnet-tuesdays/gameday05/README.md

 ## Re-syncing Reference for `provider`

-⚠️ Take extra care when dealing with your validator keys.
+⚠️ Be careful when working with your validator keys.

 * Stop your node, back up your keys, and replace them with non-validator ones before clearing the state.